 The amount of alcohol in the blood, called Blood Alcohol Concentration or Blood Alcohol Content (BAC), is measured as a percentage which can be found out by testing your urine, breath or blood.

 Once in the bloodstream, alcohol travels through the system affecting every cell that contains water – which is the majority of them.
-The liver will start to release an enzyme called alcohol dehydrogenase (ADH), which breaks down the alcohol at the rate of approximately one unit an hour.
+The liver will start to release an enzyme called alcohol dehydrogenase (ADH), which breaks down the alcohol at the rate of approximately one standard drink an hour.

 Alcohol stimulates the brain cells and adrenal glands which can give you an initial feeling of relaxation, making you feel friendlier and more open.
 However, it is important to remember that alcohol is actually a depressant, which means it slows the nervous system down, affecting the speed that you process information, and your judgement.